khoinguyen0412/nightowl-fork-khoi/README.md

   <p class="nightowl-daylight">I'm not inverted in Dark Mode</p>
 </div>
 ```

-## Contribution Guidelines

-Please open an issue and wait for one of the Maintainers to approve it until you open a merge request.

 ## Credits

 This project is heavily inspired by Aral Balkan who [wrote down this idea to implement dark mode in a few lines of CSS using CSS Filters](https://ar.al/2021/08/24/implementing-dark-mode-in-a-handful-of-lines-of-css-with-css-filters/).

 This orginal repo is from [bufferhead-code](https://github.com/bufferhead-code)